 - 1. Add a reference to the PostSharp.Patterns.Model package. - 2.
 On the top level object add the DisposableAttribute. - 3.
-Annotate the object model as described in Parent/Child, Visitor and Disposable on page 237.
+Annotate the object model as described in Parent/Child, Visitor and Disposable on page 239.

-If you mark a field as a [Child], but assign to that field an object that does not implement IDisposable (either manually or through DisposableAttribute), it will simply be ignored during disposal.
+Fields that are marked as children but are assigned to an object that does not implement IDisposable (either manually or through DisposableAttribute) will simply be ignored during disposal.

-However, items of child advisable collections will be automatically disposed of as well unless items of child collections are considered as references.
-See Working With Child Collections on page 247 for details.
+Items of child collections will be automatically disposed of as well unless items of child collections are considered as references.
+See Working With Child Collections on page 249 for details.

-In this example, the HomeMadeLogger class has two fields, stream and textWriter, which should also be disposed of when the HomeMadeLogger is disposed of.
+In this example, the HomeMadeLogger class has two fields, \stream and \textWriter, which should also be disposed of when the HomeMadeLogger is disposed of.

 '''

 [Disposable]

 publicclass HomeMadeLogger

 {

 [Child]

 private TextWriter textWriter;

 [Child]

+'''

+'''

 private Stream stream;

 [Reference]

 private MessageFormatter formatter;

-'''

-'''

 public HomeMadeLogger(MessageFormatter formatter)

 {

 formatter = formatter;

 stream = new FileStream("our.log", FileMode.Append);

 textWriter = new StreamWriter(stream);

 }

 publicvoid Debug(string message)

 {

 textWriter.WriteLine(formatter.Format(message));

 }

 '''

-The stream and textWriter child objects will now have their Dispose() method called automatically when the Home-MadeLogger is disposed of.
-Since both the stream and textWriter objects are framework types that already implement IDisposable, adding the DisposableAttribute aspect to those object types is not necessary.
+The \stream and \textWriter child objects will now have their Dispose() method called automatically when the Home-MadeLogger is disposed of.
+Since both the \stream and \textWriter objects are framework types that already implement IDisposable, adding the DisposableAttribute aspect to those object types is not necessary.